ToniWonKanobi/theoveranalyzed.net/posts/2015/3/3/kanye-west-tells-oxford-students-if-i-can-remove-my-ego-theres-hope-for-everyone.md

 I can say with 100% certainty that in this situation, Kayne literally does not know what he is talking about.

-Jim Dalrymple had the [scoop][loopinsight], and I'll quote his response here:
+Jim Dalrymple had the [scoop][1], and I'll quote his response here:

 > What a moron.

-[loopinsight]: http://www.loopinsight.com/2015/03/03/fuck-off-kayne/ "Jim Dalrymple hating on Kayne"
+[1]: http://www.loopinsight.com/2015/03/03/fuck-off-kayne/ "Jim Dalrymple hating on Kayne"